Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Hint:

 You must use the int or long type for all variables in this program.
 See LiveExample 2.5 in Section 2.9 for reference.
+Now, the key to solve this problem is to use the correct math.

 Step 1: Prompt the user to enter the minutes.